-I'll be happy to see additions to this list if I've overlooked something - I only went up to 1974 with this list, and tried to cover what most people can see on youtube, rather than every little scrap.
+I'll be happy to see additions to this list if I've overlooked something - I only went up to 1974 with this list, and tried to cover performance clips most people can see on youtube, rather than every little fragment.

-(This was updated in April 2015.
-Though the Youtube links might still be current, of course many will vanish or become outdated over time, so keep an eye out for alternate sources.)
+(This was updated in March 2021.
+Though some Youtube links might still be current, many will vanish or become outdated over time, so check for alternate sources if links are dead.)

 For a more comprehensive list of Dead videos, see this great site: